numaproj/numaflow/docs/user-guide/kustomize/kustomize.md

 ## Patch

 Starting from version 4.5.5, kustomize can use Kubernetes [OpenAPI schema](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/openapi/) to provide merge key and patch strategy information.
-To use that, download [schema.json](https://raw.githubusercontent.com/numaproj/numaflow/main/api/json-schema/schema.json) to your kustomize directory, and add it to `openapi` section.
+To use that with Numaflow CRD objects, download [schema.json](https://raw.githubusercontent.com/numaproj/numaflow/main/api/json-schema/schema.json) into your kustomize directory, and add it to `openapi` section.

 ```yaml
 apiVersion: kustomize.config.k8s.io/v1beta1